-Maybe that’s why I start to get a little anxious when I see the last couple lonely cookies in the freezer bag.
+When I see the last couple lonely cookies in the freezer bag, it’s time to start baking breakfast cookies again!
 Luckily, they only take about 35 minutes start to finish to replenish.

 - 1½ cups whole wheat flour (preferably King Arthur's)